opengisch/QField-docs/documentation/how-to/qfield-interface/map-interaction.en.md

 You can manage this layer list in QGIS desktop in *Project* > *Properties...* > *Data sources* > *Identify Layers* and uncheck the base layers.

+## 3D terrain view interactions
+:material-tablet: Fieldwork

+QField allows for interactive extent manipulation when viewing data in the 3D terrain view.
+You can actively pan and zoom the terrain directly within the 3D mode rather than relying on a static, locked extent.

+Depending on your device setup, you can interact with the 3D extent in the following ways:

+**Touch Interactions:**

+- **Extent Mode Toggle:** Tap the *Move* toggle button (located in the QField's main menu bar in the side "Dashboard") to activate the extent manipulation mode.
+When active, you can pan the terrain extent by dragging with your fingers, or zoom in and out by pinching.
+Toggle this off to return to standard camera orbiting.

+**Mouse Interactions:**

+- **Pan Extent:** Hold the `Shift` key and drag the mouse to move the 3D terrain extent geographically.
+The terrain mesh translates in real-time for visual feedback.
+- **Zoom Extent:** Hold the `Shift` key and use the mouse scroll wheel to scale the terrain extent in or out around its center point.

+### 2D and 3D Extent Synchronization

+When you close the 3D view to return to the 2D map canvas, QField automatically updates the 2D map's bounding box to match your newly navigated 3D extent.
+This ensures your view remains perfectly synchronized between modes.